 2.1.7 The Order of Merit list is confidential and distribution limited at the discretion of the Deputy Vice-Chancellor (Research & Innovation).
 The Deputy Vice-Chancellor (Research & Innovation), reserves the right to use discretion in the allocation of any PGRS including the number of PGRS offered each year within the limits of available funding.

 2.1.8 The Office of Research will advise all applicants in writing of the outcome of their application for PGRS.
 All notifications will be sent to applicants as soon as possible after the Panel meeting.

 2.1.9 Letters of offer will include specific scholarship inclusions and estimated combined annual value, and will be accompanied by the relevant PGRS Scholarship Schedule of Conditions.
 An example is provided in Schedule 1 for the ‘Schedule of Research Training Program Scholarship Conditions’.

 2.2.1 Successful applicants must return advice regarding their acceptance of the PGRS offer by the response to offer due date (normally within one month of offer).
 Applicants who do not respond by the due date forfeit their PGRS offer and an offer will be made to the next applicant on the Order of Merit list.

 2.2.2 A PGRS holder may be accepted into an HDR program at the University and be unable to commence on the date originally offered.
 Applicants may defer their offer for scholarship for up to six months.

 (i) The candidate must advise the Office of Research of such arrangements prior to the census date in the semester in which the candidate will have no enrolment.
-Faculty confirmation of the arrangement is required.
+School confirmation of the arrangement is required.

 2.3 Scholarship maintenance